 The Township will retain a long-term perspective in regards to the future of the Shelly quarry site.
 This process will include two major steps, remediation of the site or the removal of any environmental hazards, and site preparation for reuse.
-Below are two examples from around the region.
+Below is an example from the region.

-CASE STUDY:

-Prairie Oaks Metro Park, Brown Township, Ohio
+CASE STUDY: Prairie Oaks Metro Park, Brown Township, Ohio